wade-rees-me/striker-java/README.md

 make run STRATEGY=mimic DECKS=single-deck HANDS=500000000 THREADS=24
 ```

-This command runs the simulator with the given strategy, deck type, number of hands, and number of threads.
+This command runs the simulator with the given strategy, deck type and  number of hands.
 Output is logged to:

 ```
 ${HOME}/Striker/Simulations/YYYY/MM/DD/striker-java-HHMMSS.log